Highlander (film): Initial critical response

+John Nubbin reviewed Highlander for Different Worlds magazine and stated that "Lambert, Mulcahy, and all of the people involved with this film have poured all of their talent into its making, and it shows.
+There are no flaws in the special effects, the photography, the rapid transitions, etc. It is a flowing masterpiece with but one problem - after it was finished, some heavy-handed, second guessing editing was added, which bruised, but did not break, a number of scenes."

 Critical reassessment

-On Rotten Tomatoes the film has an approval rating of 71% based on 38 reviews, with an average rating of 6.30/10.
+On Rotten Tomatoes the film has an approval rating of 69% based on 42 reviews, with an average rating of 6.20/10.
 The site's critical consensus reads, "People hate Highlander because it's cheesy, bombastic, and absurd.
 And people love it for the same reasons."
-On Metacritic, the film has a weighted average score of 24 out of 100 based on 7 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a weighted average score of 24 out of 100 based on 7 critics, indicating "generally unfavorable" reviews.
 Audiences surveyed by CinemaScore gave the film a grade "C+" on scale of A to F.

 In 1998, Halliwell's Film Guide described Highlander as a "muddled, violent and noisy fantasy" and stated that "the explanation doesn't come until most people will have given up."
 In 2000, Matt Ford of the BBC gave the film three stars out of five, writing, "From the moody, rain-soaked, noir-ish streets of late 20th century America to the wild open spaces of medieval Scotland, Mulcahy plunders movie history to set off his visceral fight scenes with suitably rugged locations. ...
 What the film loses through ham acting, weak narrative, and pompous macho posturing it more than compensates with in sheer fiery bravado, pace, and larger than life action."
 Also in 2000, IGN, awarding it eight out of ten, wrote, "This 80s classic has a lot going for it.
 The hardcore MTV manner in which it was filmed is common these days, but was groundbreaking then.
 This movie features some of the best scene transitions committed to celluloid. ...
 To this is added some fun performances by Connery and especially Clancy Brown."
 In 2000, Christopher Null of FilmCritic.com gave the film four-and-a-half stars out of five, writing, "Highlander has no equal among sword-and-sorcery flicks."
 Null later called Highlander "the greatest action film ever made," saying that it features "awesome swordfights, an awesome score, and a time-bending plotline that only a philistine could dislike".